signalogic/SigSRF_SDK/mediaTest_readme.md

   -for some time during 2Q25 the github.com method hung up completely and would not display the image (see https://github.com/orgs/community/discussions/158744 and https://stackoverflow.com/questions/79618921/github-markdown-after-clicking-a-same-page-link-clicking-images-no-longer-works)

-Modified JHB Jun 2025, update command line documentation, add pktlib info on pcap/pcapng support, fragmentation Modified JHB Jun 2025, add "_main" suffix to level 1 header link targets, to differentiate ToC and main text links (e.g. mediaMin and mediaMin_main).
+Modified JHB Jun 2025, update command line documentation, add pktlib info on pcap/pcapng support, fragmentation Modified JHB Jun 2025, add "_main" suffix to level 1 header link targets, to differentiate auto-generated ToC links (when the markdown processor sees ## xxx) and main text links (e.g. mediaMin and mediaMin_main).
 Otherwise the Github markdown processor only sees the first link
 -->

 # mediaMin and mediaTest Reference Apps